JWock82/Pynite/docs/source/index.rst

    :align: center

 =================================
-Welcome to Pynite's documentation
+Welcome to Pynite's Documentation
 =================================

 Pynite provides simple finite element analysis for Python.

-This documentation is just getting started.
+This documentation is just getting started and is a little bare at the moment.
 Keep checking back for updates.

 .. toctree::
    :maxdepth: 1